 Representatives for wastewater permit applications often claim that wastewater nutrients (nitrogen and phosphorus) would be absorbed by vegetation in downstream channels.
-However, wastewater discharges are contained in the lowest parts of low-flow channels, typically less than a few feet wide.
+However, except during flood runoff, wastewater discharges are contained in the lowest parts of low-flow channels, typically less than a few feet wide.